 Our Service Territory

-map below to get an idea of our service area.
+Nishnabotna Valley REC serves rural members in Southwest Iowa.
+See the map to get an idea of our service area.
+Although we reach into six counties in Iowa (Shelby, Cass, Pottawattamie, Harrison, Audubon, and Crawford), we average only 2.6 members per mile of line in our service territory.
 You can click here to download a detailed map of our service area (pdf).

 Electric cooperatives are private, not-for-profit businesses governed by their consumer-members.
 Two federal requirements for all co-ops, including electric co-ops, are democratic governance and operation at cost.
 Every consumer-member can vote to choose local boards that oversee the co-op, and the co-op must, return to consumer-members revenue above what is needed for operation.
 Under this structure, electric co-ops provide economic benefits to their local communities rather than distant stockholders.

-An electric cooperative is:
+An electric cooperative follows seven cooperative principles:

 Members of Nishnabotna Valley REC share in the benefits of doing business with the Cooperative.
 One benefit comes in the form of capital credits, or patronage dividends.
 The capital credits you get are revenues in excess of expenses to operate the REC.

 Patronage dividend notices are mailed to members each April to indicate how much money was allocated to them for the previous calendar year.
 Each member's share is in proportion to the net electric margins they generate.

 Patronage dividends are returned to members on a 20-year roll.
 Iowa law also allows a percentage of the current year's dividends to be returned.